ultreyaonline/standalone/README.md

 See the [HOSTING.md](HOSTING.md) file for guidance on server requirements and how to install on a server and to automate deployments.

-See the [DEVELOPERS.md](DEVELOPERS.md) file for Developer guidance and recommendations.
+See the [DEVELOPERS.md](DEVELOPERS.md) file for Developer guidance and recommendations on handling templates, content-updates, mailables.

+See the [DEVELOPERS_GUIDE.md](DEVELOPERS_GUIDE.md) file for more detailed tech docs, TODO's, upgrade advice, and AI guidance.

 ---